shineyear/rapidsdb.github.io/elasticsearch_json.md

 [back](./)

-# Elasticsearch json export and import into Rapids DB
+## Elasticsearch json export and import to Rapids DB

 1.Create index in elasticsearch